telerik/kendo-react-inputs/docs/index.md

 ## Suggested Links

-Articles on the Kendo UI Inputs components for React:
+Articles on the Inputs for React:

 * [Get Started with the Slider Component]({% slug overview_slider_kendouiforreact %})
 * [API Reference of the Slider Component]({% slug api_slider_kendouiforreact %})